codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

 <details>
 <summary>2.
 Creating the table</summary>

-In this step we have to move code from the test class to the initialization of the helper.
+In this step, we have to move code from the test class to the initialization of the helper.
 Start by extracting all the code for the table (create/delete) into a method.

 ```java
 class DynamoDbTaskRepositoryShould {